cgaueb/light_probe_placement/README.md

 ## Acknowledgments
 This research is co-financed by Greece and the European Union (European Social Fund) through the Operational Programme "Human Resources Development, Education and Lifelong Learning 2014-2020" for the project "Modular Light Transport for Photorealistic Rendering on Low-power Graphics Processors" (5049904).

-The *Office*, *Block15* and *TestProbes* scene in this repository have been created by the [CG AUEB Group](http://graphics.cs.aueb.gr).
+The *Office*, *Block15* and *TestProbes* scenes in this repository have been created by the [CG AUEB Group](http://graphics.cs.aueb.gr).
 The *Sponza* model was obtained from [Morgan McGuire’s Computer Graphics Archive](https://casual-effects.com/data).
 The *Ethan* character and all other scripts are part or have been modified from the [Unity's Standard Assets](https://assetstore.unity.com/packages/essentials/asset-packs/standard-assets-for-unity-2018-4-32351).

+## References

+- <a name="[MS03]">[MS03]</a>Malver H., Sullivan G.: [YCoCg-R: A Color Space with RGB Reversibility and Low Dynamic Range](https://www.microsoft.com/en-us/research/publication/ycocg-r-a-color-space-with-rgb-reversibility-and-low-dynamic-range/).
+Tech.
+Rep. JVTI014r3.
+21, Joint Video Team (JVT) of ISO/IEC MPEG & ITU-T VCEG, July 2003.